bbraithwaite/sf-movies-web/README.md

-# sf-movies-web
+# San Francisco Movies Web App.

-San Francisco Movies Web App.
+This is part of a tutorial series to take some less than ideal JavaScript and refactor it to a modern standard.

 NB Original version in not ideal state.
 See the 'refactoring' branch for refactoring iterations.